opendocsg/slw-judgments-backfill/2014_SGCA_26/report.md

 41     In the present case, the parties did not specifically address us on the issue of the burden of proof under s 3 of the MLA.
 Instead, the proceedings in both the court below and on appeal continued on the footing that it was for the lender to prove that he was an “excluded moneylender”.
 Given the importance of this issue, as well as the lack of local authority on it, we ought to clarify the approach to be taken, though in the final analysis, as will become evident, nothing turns on this.

 42     The case law in Singapore has not provided a clear answer to this question.
-In _Mak Chik Lun and others v Loh Kim Her and others and another action_ [2003] 4 SLR(R) 338 Belinda Ang J appeared to suggest that the lender bears the burden of proving that he is an “excluded moneylender”.
+In _Mak Chik Lun and others v Loh Kim Her and others and another action_ <span class="citation">[2003] 4 SLR(R) 338</span> Belinda Ang J appeared to suggest that the lender bears the burden of proving that he is an “excluded moneylender”.
 Ang J said (at [11]):

  To prove that a person is in the business of moneylending, the easiest way is to show that the rebuttable presumption in s 3 of the Act is applicable to the facts of the case.
 If the borrower can show that a person lends a sum of money in consideration of a larger sum being repaid, the person is presumed to be a moneylender.
 Once a prima facie presumption is raised, it is for the lender to rebut the presumption by showing that it does not apply.
 He has to bring himself within one of the exceptions in s 2 or show that he is not a moneylender within the terms of the definition in s 2... [emphasis added]

 43     By “the exceptions in s 2” Ang J was referring to the exceptions to the definition of “moneylender” _before_ the concept of an “excluded moneylender” was introduced in 2008.
-Ang J’s approach was followed by Lee Seiu Kin J in _Agus Anwar v Orion Oil Ltd_ [2010] SGHC 6 at [4] and more recently by Tan Siong Thye JC in _Lena Leowardi v Yeap Cheen Soo_ [2014] SGHC 44 at [51].
+Ang J’s approach was followed by Lee Seiu Kin J in _Agus Anwar v Orion Oil Ltd_ <span class="citation">[2010] SGHC 6</span> at [4] and more recently by Tan Siong Thye JC in _Lena Leowardi v Yeap Cheen Soo_ <span class="citation">[2014] SGHC 44</span> at [51].
 Apart from these cases, there is a dearth of local authority on the question of who bears the burden of proving that the lender is an excluded moneylender.
 We thus turn to consider authorities from England and Australia.

 44     In England, it is settled law that although the borrower bears the burden of proving that the lender is carrying on the business of moneylending, if the lender wishes to contend that he falls within one of the _exceptions_ to the definition of “moneylender” then he bears the burden of proving this: Ian Stratton and Ian Blackshaw, _The Law Relating to Moneylenders_ (Butterworths, 1991) at p 2.
 This was unanimously held to be the position by the English Court of Appeal in _United Dominions_.
 Lord Denning MR, who delivered the leading judgment, gave two reasons for this conclusion.